 The fact that these educators had a “I can’t be bothered” attitude was inexcusable.

 Having children in the classroom who learned differently put more pressure on the teacher.
-I can’t tell you how many times I had heard from (while teaching) from other staff members, that it was easier just to push the child with special needs through.
+I can’t tell you how many times I had heard (while teaching) from other staff members, that it was easier just to push the child with special needs through.
 They complained that they only had so many hours in the school day and if they had to address each child’s needs then they could not stay on their schedule in order to get the curriculum taught.

 I agree that the school day is only so long, however if the staff and administrators would work with parents to ensure that their child is placed in the correct classroom as well as receives the proper support services, then things overall would move along much smoother for everyone.
 Most importantly, the child would receive everything that they should and therefore they would be set up for success.